 - The beach in Akumal is crowded and there’s certain parts of the beach that are reserved for hotel guests.
 So this is not a beach to hang around and chill.
 Go there to snorkel with the turtles and then leave again 😉

-You’ll find the turtles easily!
-Just swim towards the area where sea grass grows on the ground (you’ll easily spot it with your diving goggles on).
+The turtles usually prefer the area where sea grass grows on the ground (you’ll easily spot it with your diving goggles on).
 The turtles feed on the sea grass, so there you’ll find them.

 - Do not touch the turtles or get too close to them!